vyredo/BlockablePromise/README.md

-# BlockablePromise
+# TimeoutPromise
-A JavaScript utility class to create promises that can be blocked, resolved, or rejected and have a timeout.
+A JavaScript utility class to create promises that have a timeout and follow Promise.withResolvers().

 ### Features
-- Blockable: You can block the promise to prevent it from resolving or rejecting.
 - Timeout: Optionally set a timeout after which the promise will be blocked.
-- Cancelable: Cancel the promise by blocking it.
+- can run promise.reject and promise.resolve outside of promise constructor

 ### Example Code